Avanve/Terraform-Jenkins-CICD-Pipeline/README.md

 # Terraform-Jenkins-CICD-Pipeline

-This is Terraform module for creating AWS EC2 instance.It contains
+This is Terraform module for creating AWS EC2 instance.
+It contains

  1] Jenkins Configuration